webgriffe/SyliusActiveCampaignPlugin/docs/03-Usage.md

 a new Sylius resource `ChannelCustomer` which is a simple Channel-Customer association.
 The ActiveCampaign Ecommerce Customer's id is persisted on this entity.
 By default, the Ecommerce Customer is created by a Customer and associated with all the Channels.
 But, especially if you use Sylius Plus, you may not want to do this.
-In this case, you just need to decorate the `TODO` service and implement it with your custom logic.
+In this case, you just need to decorate the `Webgriffe\SyliusActiveCampaignPlugin\Resolver\CustomerChannelsResolverInterface` service and implement it with your custom logic.

 Before creating the resource on ActiveCampaign, the EcommerceCustomerEnqueuer queries for a corresponding ecommerce customer with the same `email` and `connectionid` (the channel's code).